 Everyone is welcome, but this is our initial focus.

 Our blog and social spaces will be platforms for our communities to express themselves.
-We will actively invite and encourage contributions and collaborations that offer a different, alternative or under-represented point of view.
+We will actively invite and encourage contributions and collaborations that offer an alternative or under-represented point of view.